apache/iceberg/site/docs/maintenance.md

 !!!
 Note
     It is dangerous to remove orphan files with a retention interval shorter than the time expected for any write to complete because it might corrupt the table if in-progress files are considered orphaned and are deleted.
 The default interval is 3 days.

+!!!
+Note
+    Iceberg uses the string representations of paths when determining which files need to be removed.
+On some file systems, the path can change over time, but it still represents the same file.
+For example, if you change authorities for an HDFS cluster, none of the old path urls used during creation will match those that appear in a current listing. *This will lead to data loss when
+    RemoveOrphanFiles is run*.
+Please be sure the entries in your MetadataTables match those listed by the Hadoop FileSystem API to avoid unintentional deletion.

 ## Optional Maintenance